 - biography of Rev John Thomson, Duddingston’s ‘painting minister’

 - architecture, wildlife and human stories

 - practical details about public transport, parking and refreshments

 - over 180 photographs, nearly all in colour.

-The book does not plod along a time line, but tells the human stories about Duddingston’s many interesting characters, such as
+Rather than plod along a time line, the book tells stories about Duddingston’s many interesting characters, such as

 - the bachelor 8th Earl of Abercorn who built Duddingston House in 1769 to host lavish entertainment

 - doctors Nancy and Andrew Neil, who prescribed gardening, rather than pills

 - Rev John Thomson, the famous painting minister and close friend of Walter Scott

 - young Annie Stewart who was accidentally resurrected by grave robbers